ozgurg/ozgurgorgulu.com/content/instadownloader/privacy-policy.md

 ### Contact Us
 If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us.
 E-mail: ozgurgorgulu54 [at] gmail.com

+This app is not affiliated or belong with Instagram.
+Instagram is trademarks of Instagram LLC.